Asus Debuts The ROG Swift PG35VQ, A WQHD HDR Display With G-Sync

 Here at Computex, Asus unveiled a new high-resolution HDR gaming monitor called the ROG Swift PG35VQ.

 The new display is a 35” curved gaming monitor that features both quantum-dot and high dynamic range (HDR) technology.
 With a resolution of 3440 x 1440 and an 1800R curvature, this panel sports an ultra-fast 200Hz refresh rate and Nvidia G-Sync.
+It supports the DCI-P3 color gamut.

-The LED backlighting is controlled dynamically across 512 zones within the panel, with a peak brightness of 1,000 nits.
+The LED backlighting is controlled dynamically across 512 zones within the VA panel (from AU Optrics), with a peak brightness of 1,000 nits.
+The response time is expected to be around 6ms.
 Furthermore, the individual zones reduce the light bleeding and make the image “pop” more than a traditional monitor with a single backlight.
 It almost makes a traditional SDR monitor appear hazy--we were able to see the PG35VQ matched up against a similarly sized SDR display, and the difference was abundantly clear.

 The Asus Swift PG35VQ doesn’t have a price or launch date yet.
 However, Nvidia’s product manager for G-Sync, Vijay Sharma, said that current monitors of this caliber run about $1,000.
 This means the PG35VQ will likely cost even more.